parsa-safa88/Mathematical-operators/README.md

 this is a very simple project in python

-you have to varieables ***x and y***.
+you have tow varieables ***x and y***.

 ***y is the smaller one*** and ***x is the bigger one***

-you must give a number to x & y and it will do some mathematic operators on these numbers
+you must give numbers to x & y and it will do some mathematic operators on these numbers